-Figure 17.13.
+Figure 17.10.
 Observed and predicted survey proportions-at-age for BSAI Atka mackerel.
+Lines with "•" symbol are the model predictions and columns are the observed proportions at age for Model 2.

+Observed and predicted Atka mackerel fishery proportions-at-age for BSAI Atka Figure 17.11 mackerel.
 Lines with "•" symbol are the model predictions and columns are the observed proportions at age (with colors corresponding to cohorts) for Model 2.

-Figure 17.14 Observed and predicted Atka mackerel fishery proportions-at-age for BSAI Atka mackerel.
-Lines with "•" symbol are the model predictions and columns are the observed proportions at age (with colors corresponding to cohorts) for Model 2.

-Figure 17.15.
-Fishery selectivity pattern from the BSAI Atka mackerel assessment models configured to have 4 periods of distinct fishery selectivity patterns, 1977-2011.
+Figure 17.12.
+Fishery selectivity pattern from the BSAI Atka mackerel assessment models.
 Left panel (Model 1) is the selectivity pattern from last year's model configuration with updated fishery and survey information.
 Right panel (Model 2) is the selectivity pattern from the current recommended model configuration with updated fishery and survey information.

+Figure 17.13.
+Estimated fishery selectivity patterns in the current assessment with a) last year's model configuration with updated data (terminal year, Model 1), b) the recommended model configuration with updated data (terminal year, Model 2), c) the average selectivity for 2009-2013 (used for projections), and last year's assessment (2012 assessment) compared with the maturity-at-age estimates for BSAI Atka mackerel.
+Selectivity estimates have been normalized to a maximum of 1.0 for presentation.

+Figure 17.14.
+Estimated BSAI Atka mackerel survey selectivity-at-age (post 1999) from the current recommended model configuration (Model 2).
+Selectivity estimates have been normalized to a maximum value of 1.0 for presentation.

+Figure 17.15.
+Time series of estimated Aleutian Islands Atka mackerel total (age 1+) biomass and approximate 95% confidence bounds from the recommended Model 2 (solid line), and comparison of age 1+ biomass estimated under Model 1 (dashed line).

 Figure 17.16.
-Estimated fishery selectivity patterns from the terminal year in the current assessment with a) last year's model configuration (Model 1) and b) the recommended model configuration (Model 2), and last year's assessment (2011 assessment) compared with the maturity-at-age estimates for BSAI Atka mackerel.
+Estimated female spawning biomass from the current assessment recommended model (Model 2) with approximate 90% confidence intervals_for BSAI Atka mackerel.

 Figure 17.17.
-Estimated BSAI Atka mackerel survey selectivity-at-age from the current recommended model configuration (Model 2).

-Figure 17.18.
-Time series of Aleutian Islands Atka mackerel total (age 1+) biomass estimates in thousands of metric tons, and approximate 95% confidence bounds from the recommended model (Model 2), top panel, and comparison of age 1+ biomass estimated by recommended model (Model 2) and last year's model configuration (Model 1), bottom panel.

-Figure 17.19.
-Estimated female spawning biomass from the current assessment recommended model (Model 2) with approximate 90% confidence intervals_for BSAI Atka mackerel.

-Figure 17.20.
-Age 1 recruitment from the current assessment recommended model (Model 2) with the dashed line indicating average recruitment (582 million) over 1978-2011, and age 1 recruitment as estimated from the 2011 model configuration (Model 1).
+Age 1 recruitment from the current assessment recommended model (2013 Model 2) with the dashed line indicating average recruitment (609 million) over 1978-2012, and age 1 recruitment as estimated from the 2012 model configuration (2012 Model 2).